Domysee/Pather.CSharp/README.md

 # Pather.CSharp
 Pather.CSharp - A Path Resolution Library for C#

+## Installation
+Type in this command in *Package Manager Console*

+>PM> Install-Package Pather.CSharp

 ## Usage
 Create a new `Resolver` and pass the object and path to its `Resolve` method.